Nicholas Callan: The 'Maynooth Battery' and other inventions

 Callan experimented with designing batteries after he found the models available to him at the time to be insufficient for research in electromagnetism.
 The Year-book of Facts in Science and Art, published in 1849, has an article titled "The Maynooth Battery" which begins "We noticed this new and cheap Voltaic Battery in the Year-book of Facts, 1848, p.
 14,5.
 The inventor, the Rev. D. Callan, Professor of Natural Philosophy in Maynooth College, has communicated to the Philosophical Magazine, No. 219, some additional experiments, comparing the power of a cast-iron (or Maynooth) battery with that of a Grove's of equal size."
 Some previous batteries had used rare metals such as platinum or unresponsive materials like carbon and zinc.
 Callan found that he could use inexpensive cast-iron instead of platinum or carbon.
-For his Maynooth battery he used iron casting for the outer casing and placed a zinc plate in a porous pot (a pot that had an inside and outside chamber for holding two different types of acid) in the centre.
+For his Maynooth battery, he used iron casting for the outer casing and placed a zinc plate in a porous pot (a pot that had an inside and outside chamber for holding two different types of acid) in the centre.
 Using a single fluid cell he disposed of the porous pot and two different fluids.
 He was able to build a battery with just a single solution.

 While experimenting with batteries, Callan also built the world's largest battery at that time.
-To construct this battery, he joined together 577 individual batteries ("cells"), which used over 30 gallons of acid.
+To construct this battery, he joined 577 individual batteries ("cells"), which used over 30 gallons of acid.
 Since instruments for measuring current or voltages had not yet been invented, Callan measured the strength of a battery by measuring how much weight his electromagnet could lift when powered by the battery.
 Using his giant battery, Callan's electromagnet lifted 2 tons.
 The Maynooth battery went into commercial production in London.
 Callan also discovered an early form of galvanisation to protect iron from rusting when he was experimenting on battery design, and he patented the idea.

 He died in 1864 and is buried in the cemetery in St. Patrick's College, Maynooth.

 Legacy

 The Callan Building on the north campus of NUI Maynooth, a university which was part of St Patrick's College until 1997, was named in his honour.
-In addition, Callan Hall in the south campus, was used through the 1990s for first year science lectures including experimental & mathematical physics, chemistry and biology.
-The Nicholas Callan Memorial Prize is an annual prize awarded to the best final year student in Experimental Physics.
+In addition, Callan Hall in the south campus, is used for science and mathematics lectures.
+The Nicholas Callan Memorial Prize is an annual prize awarded to the best final-year student in Experimental Physics.